starryzone/starrybot-discord/README.md

 - db config env vars could be cleaned up
 - rather than a db the roles could be on the blockchain
 - litter this code with try catch
+- migration scripts can only be run after the bot has been run successfully once (i.e. db.js has already created the tables)

 ## DISCORD TO IMPROVE